strvcom/docker-open-knowledge/sessions/03-docker-deployment-orchestration/README.md

-# Session 3 - Docker deplyoment & orchestration 🐋
+# Session 3 - Docker Deployment & Orchestration 🐋

-### Container orchestration
+### Container Orchestration

 Container orchestration is all about managing the lifecycles of containers, especially in large, dynamic environments.
 Software teams use container orchestration to control and automate many tasks: